-The precise origin of honeydew melons (C. melo var. inodorous) is unclear.
-While other types of melon are thought to have originated in Central America, honeydew seems to have originated farther east with roots as far as West Africa over 4,000 years ago.
-Egyptian tombs with instructions on the melon’s use dating back to 2,400 B.C. suggest the fruit was common across the African continent.
+The precise origin of honeydew melon (C. melo var. inodorous) is unclear.
+While other types of melon are thought to have originated in Central America, honeydew seems to have originated farther east with roots in West Africa over 4,000 years ago, while Egyptian tombs mentioning the melon date back to 2,400 B.C.
 Columbus brought honeydew seeds to America and Spanish explorers cultivated them in California.

-A member of the cucurbit or gourd family, honeydew are related to squash, cucumber, cantaloupe, and other melons.
+A member of the cucurbit or gourd family, honeydew is related to squash, cucumbers, cantaloupes, and other melons.
 Sometimes known as Temptation Melons, a ripe honeydew is the sweetest type of melon.
-This flavor may explain the rising popularity of honeydew with per capita consumption increasing every decade since the 1960s.
+This flavor may explain its rising popularity with per capita consumption increasing since the 1960s.

 Types & Varieties

 Honeydew plants are similar to cantaloupe, but with more lobing on the leaves.
 The melons themselves are clearly quite different—honeydews are slightly oval to round with a smooth, tough skin that begins very light green with soft hairs and matures to a smooth rich yellow as it ripens.
 There are two types of honeydew melon: green-fleshed or orange-fleshed.
 Common varieties include Dewlightful, Earlidew, Honey Dew Green Flesh, Jade Delight, New Moon, Summer Dew, and TAM Dew.

 Honeydews prefer semiarid regions for growth and tend to do poorly in humid conditions.
 Planting can be direct-seed or transplant.
 Sandy, light soils high in organic matter are best.
 Ideal soil temperature for germination ranges from 70 to 90°F. Direct-seed honeydew should be planted about a half-inch deep in either rows or hills.